Qualified and Effective License Defense Before the California

 The sequence of events that arise from the filing of a complaint with the CDI is illustrated in detail in our chart of the Enforcement Process.
 This chart can be very useful for understanding the procedures by which a complaint moves through the disciplinary process from the investigation, to an Accusation, to settlement or administrative hearing.

 The CDI is tasked by the Legislature to respond to all complaints received in its offices.
 The most common sources of complaints are unhappy clients, FINRA, other licensees, and the criminal courts.
 Allegations in these complaints can include:

 - the filing of felony criminal charges, a misdemeanor or felony conviction, or failure to disclose a criminal conviction;

 - trust account violations.

 Your first notification of a CDI investigation may be a telephone call or written request for an interview by a CDI investigator.
 It is important to know that the CDI may use information or details that you provide during an investigative interview to support formal disciplinary action against you.
 It is important that you not speak to an investigator, therefore, before seeking legal representation.
-By consulting with an experienced licensing defense firm such as Gould & Hahn, you can be proactive and minimize, as much as possible, the consequences of the complaint and protect your ability to continue working as a CDI licensee.
+By consulting with an experienced insurance license attorney firm such as Gould, Hahn, & Reinhardt, you can be proactive and minimize, as much as possible, the consequences of the complaint and protect your ability to continue working as a CDI licensee.